 Target Annual Cash Performance Incentive Opportunities.
-Our Compensation Committee annually establishes each NEO's, other than Mr. Del Rio's, annual cash performance incentive opportunity by evaluating a variety of factors, including: (1) scope of
+Our Compensation Committee annually establishes each NEO's, other than Mr. Del

-- responsibilities and position, (2) expertise and experience, (3) potential to achieve business objectives, - (4) competitive compensation market data, including the bonus opportunities provided by our Peer Group (as defined below), (5) ability to create shareholder value and (6) recommendations of our President and Chief Executive Officer.
-Mr. Del Rio's annual cash bonus opportunity was developed by our Compensation Committee in connection with his employment agreement.
+Rio's, annual cash performance incentive opportunity by evaluating a variety of factors, including: (1) scope of responsibilities and position, (2) expertise and experience, (3) potential to achieve business objectives, (4) competitive compensation market data, including the bonus opportunities provided by our Peer Group (as defined below), (5) ability to create shareholder value and (6) recommendations of our President and Chief Executive Officer.
+Mr. Del Rio's annual cash bonus opportunity was developed by our Compensation Committee in connection with his employment agreement; however, the performance metrics are determined by our Compensation Committee each year, as discussed below.

 Corporate Performance Measures.
 Each year, our Compensation Committee establishes the performance objectives for the annual cash performance incentives.
 The performance objectives are based on financial performance at the consolidated NCLH level as our Compensation Committee believes this structure most closely aligns the interests of our NEOs and our shareholders.
 The actual annual cash performance incentive earned by our NEOs is determined by our Compensation Committee based on the level of achievement of the pre-established corporate performance objectives.
 After the end of the year, our Compensation Committee reviews our actual performance against the target levels.
 Our Compensation Committee is required by our Plan terms to exercise its judgment whether to reflect or exclude the impact of extraordinary, unusual or infrequently occurring, or unforeseen events in determining the extent to which the performance measures are met.